RussTedrake/underactuated/README.md

 The textbook should then be viewable by opening `underactuated.html` in your browser.

-You'll need to run a local webserver for the code includes (via ajax) to work.
+There was a time when I used some ajax to include source code.
+If you see missing source code, you'll need to run a local webserver for the code includes to work.
 I used the instructions at https://websitebeaver.com/set-up-localhost-on-macos-high-sierra-apache-mysql-and-php-7-with-sslhttps and just pointed by root doc directory directly at my underactuated checkout.

-*Boilerplate on hypothes.is etiquette*:  For typos and small corrections, please remove your comment once it has been addressed.

 To run the linters and unit tests